akshatjoshi2001/E-Commerce-Website-On-PHP-and-Python/README.md

 # E-Commerce-Website-On-PHP-and-Python
 A simple ecommerce website created with PHP and Python.
-Currently under Development

 Please edit database connection details and import the sql file to run the software.